Application & Admissions

 In your resume you should thoughtfully express your leadership, volunteer, research, relevant academic and work experience.
-Please consult these resume tips from Hiatt Career Center specific to the Brandeis in The Hague application (to be provided shortly).
-Learn about how to structure and write a resume from Hiatt's online workshop, view samples on their website and access a user-friendly software program, Optimal Resume, to create a clear, professional resume.
+Please consult the Hiatt Career Center about how to structure and write a resume from Hiatt's online workshop, view samples on their website and access a user-friendly software program, Optimal Resume, to create a clear, professional resume.

 If you have already requested a letter from a professor, your professor can simply paste that letter into our online recommendation form.
 Alternatively, you may have them submit it to our office via Campus Mail or through an email attachment to firstname.lastname@example.org.